988 (Call/Text/Chat)

 Rosalynn Carter: Decades of Mental Health Advocacy

-Former First Lady Rosalynn Carter spent decades advocating for mental health awareness, reducing stigma, and improving access to care.
+Former First Lady Rosalynn Carter spent decades advocating for mental health awareness, reducing the stigma associated with mental health issues, and improving access to care.
 She helped launch initiatives that continue to shape mental health policies and services today, proving that advocacy at the highest levels of government can make a lasting difference.

 Selena Gomez: Using Fame for Mental Health Awareness